liguge/liguge.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Chao He (何超，北京交通大学).
-Student Member of the Chinese Society of Instrumentation; Student Member of the China Computer Federation.
 I am currently pursuing a doctoral Degree in Vehicle Operation Engineering at Beijing Jiaotong University, under the supervision of Professor Hongmei Shi ([史红梅](https://faculty.bjtu.edu.cn/5972/)) in the research group group led by Professor Zujun Yu ([余祖俊](https://faculty.bjtu.edu.cn/300)).
 My research direction is Vehicle Safety, Detection and Control Technology (interpretable fault diagnosis).
 I have published a total of 16 papers, including 8 as the first author (including student first author).
-Among these papers, 4 are indexed in the CAS Tier 1 journals, 4 are ESI highly cited papers, and 2 are ESI hot papers.
 I preside over 1 independent research project (for doctoral students) of the Frontier Research Center and have participated in 4 horizontal and vertical research projects.
 Also, I serve as a reviewer for 31 international top journals and conferences.
-I operate a WeChat official account named Frontiers of Measurement, Control and Operation & Maintenance for Advanced Mechatronic Systems (《先进机电系统测控与运维前沿》).
+I operate a WeChat official account named Frontiers of Measurement, Control and Operation & Maintenance for Advanced Mechatronic Systems ([《先进机电系统测控与运维前沿》](https://gitee.com/huantainn/pydct/blob/master/qrcode_for_gh_3012974a0e76_258.jpg)).